Tailored Access Operations: Leadership

-From 2013 to 2017, the head of TAO was Rob Joyce, a 25-plus year employee who previously worked in the NSA's Information Assurance Directorate (IAD).
-In January 2016, Joyce had a rare public appearance when he gave a presentation at the Usenix’s Enigma conference.
+From 2013 to 2017, the head of TAO was Rob Joyce, a longtime employee who had previously worked in the NSA's Information Assurance Directorate (IAD).
+In January 2016, Joyce made a rare public appearance, giving a presentation at the Usenix’s Enigma conference.

 NSA ANT catalog

-The NSA ANT catalog is a 50-page classified document listing technology available to the United States National Security Agency (NSA) Tailored Access Operations (TAO) by the Advanced Network Technology (ANT) Division to aid in cyber surveillance.
+The NSA ANT catalog is a fifty-page classified document listing technology available to the United States National Security Agency (NSA) Tailored Access Operations (TAO) by the Advanced Network Technology (ANT) Division to aid in cyber surveillance.
 Most devices are described as already operational and available to US nationals and members of the Five Eyes alliance.
 According to Der Spiegel, which released the catalog to the public on December 30, 2013, "The list reads like a mail-order catalog, one from which other NSA employees can order technologies from the ANT division for tapping their targets' data."
 The document was created in 2008.
 Security researcher Jacob Appelbaum gave a speech at the Chaos Communications Congress in Hamburg, Germany, in which he detailed techniques that the simultaneously published Der Spiegel article he coauthored disclosed from the catalog.

 QUANTUM attacks

 The TAO has developed an attack suite they call QUANTUM.
 It relies on a compromised router that duplicates internet traffic, typically HTTP requests, so that they go both to the intended target and to an NSA site (indirectly).
-The NSA site runs FOXACID software which sends back exploits that load in the background in the target web browser before the intended destination has had a chance to respond (it's unclear if the compromised router facilitates this race on the return trip).
+The NSA site runs FOXACID software, which sends back exploits that load in the background in the target web browser before the intended destination has had a chance to respond, although it is unclear whether the compromised router facilitates this race on the return trip.
 Prior to the development of this technology, FOXACID software made spear-phishing attacks the NSA referred to as spam.
-If the browser is exploitable, further permanent "implants" (rootkits etc.) are deployed in the target computer, e.g. OLYMPUSFIRE for Windows, which gives complete remote access to the infected machine.
+If the browser is exploitable, further permanent "implants" (rootkits, etc.) are deployed in the target computer; e.g., OLYMPUSFIRE for Windows, which gives complete remote access to the infected machine.
 This type of attack is part of the man-in-the-middle attack family, though more specifically it is called man-on-the-side attack.
-It is difficult to pull off without controlling some of the Internet backbone.
+It is difficult to execute without controlling some of the Internet backbone.

 There are numerous services that FOXACID can exploit this way.
 The names of some FOXACID modules are given below: